Have this post read to you in a natural voice, so you can do other things:

 Part Two – Observations on interplay and color in context

-Elements of color are important not only in the way they’re paired with other complementary shades but also in the quantity and placement in relationship to those other colors and in how it relates to other patterns and photographic elements next to it and elsewhere on the website.
-In this section, I will share/curate websites with the beautiful color schemes, hexadecimal codes, and just a brief note about how why color being used works in context as well.
+Elements of color are essential not only in the way they pair with other complementary shades but also in the quantity and placement in relationship to those other colors and in how it relates to other patterns and photographic elements next to it and elsewhere on the website.
+In this section, I will share/curate websites with beautiful color schemes, hexadecimal codes, and just a brief note about why color being used works in context as well.

 8. Blue Red

 Deep Red: #b11a21 – In an overlay, juxtaposed against flat blue, the photographic background gives depth.

 Lighter Red: #e0474c – The smiling face coming through the red, makes it feel striking.